Nolte: 'Pro-life Evangelicals for Biden' Feign Outrage over Biden Keeping Abortion Promises

 Why would a pro-life evangelical support any modern-day Democrat, you ask?
 Why would these dupes back someone who is a member of a political party that is not only pro-abortion but pro-killing-babies-after-they-are-born?
 Why would these stooges back someone who is a member of a party that is on a rampage to snuff out religious freedoms?

-Well, you see, these nitwits believe a big part of being pro-life is backing the welfare state:.
+Well, you see, these nitwits believe a big part of being pro-life is backing the welfare state.
 Here’s how the morons described it in their endorsement of Biden over then-President Trump:

 Many things that good political decisions could change destroy persons created in the image of God and violate the sanctity of human life.
 Poverty kills millions every year.
 So does lack of healthcare and smoking.
 Racism kills.
 Unless we quickly make major changes, devastating climate change will kill tens of millions. …